Project

 I'm sorry if I'm not providing elegant solutions...
 I was just disappointed that most linux software weren't working properly with surround audio and hacked some simple stuff.

-#5 Updated by Larry Hastings over 3 years ago
+#5 Updated by Larry Hastings about 4 years ago

 For what it's worth: this seems like it's still true.
 On my Ubuntu desktop*, if I play a 6 channel FLAC in VLC on my 7.1 stereo, it sounds great.
 If I play the same file in Audacious 4.0.5, the channels are all moved around.
 For example nothing comes out of my Front Right speaker when using Audacious, but when using VLC I'm definitely getting something.